Order of the Barristers

-Application Process: Students who wish to be considered for membership in the Order of the Barristers must submit an online application form, which will open in late February each year.
+Application Process: Students in the Class of 2020 who wish to be considered for membership in the Order of the Barristers must submit an online application form, which is open through April 15, 2020 at 11:59 pm.
 (Please note that this form requires submission of additional documentation.)
 The applications will be reviewed by a faculty panel, who will recommend the list of new members to the Law Center’s dean for approval.

 Selection to the Order of the Barristers will be based on the following criteria: